openhab-scripters/ideAlarm/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

+## openHAB compatibility
+IdeAlarm currently works with openHAB 2.3 only. ideAlarm is currently awaiting to be merged into the [Jython scripting for openHAB 2.x](https://github.com/OH-Jython-Scripters/openhab2-jython) repo for compatibility with later versions of openHAB.

 ## Stage of development
 This software should be considered to be in it's early stage of development.
 It is working without any known issues in a couple of installations.
 We are currently looking for people interested to contribute to this project.
 Please join the OH-Jython-Scripters team if you feel that you can contribute in any way.
 We need testers, developers, and native english speakers to give the [Wiki](https://github.com/OH-Jython-Scripters/ideAlarm/wiki) an overhaul.